 What benefits are available?
 There are many possible benefits available to you and possibly your immediate family members including:

 Make an appointment today with one of our Service Officers to discuss your individual edibility.

 What do I need to do if admitted to a non-VA Medcial Center in the case of an emergency?

 Contact the Network Authorization Center within 72 hours of admission at 1-888-795-0773.

 Must be 100% SC or emergency must be for a SC disability

 Must be enrolled in VA health care system

 VA will also pay if veteran is referred by the VA for care to that facility but still call the Network Authorization Center

-How do I get my DD214 and/or medals?: Download a SF_180 and fill out and return to the appropriate address (on page 2 of the form)
+How do I get my Military Records, DD214 and/or medals?: Veterans military records including medcial history are maintained by the National Archives not the Department of Defense.
+Veterans and survivors may request military records by downloading a SF_180 filling it out and return to the appropriate address (on page 2 of the form).

 How do I Review/Update my Military Discahrge?